Neev1108/Single-Cell-Pipeline/README.md

 Command parameters:

-* `--attribute` – Use this flag multiple times to filter out specific types of genes.
+* `--attribute` – Pass this parameter multiple times to filter out specific types of genes.
 An example is below.

 > --attribute=gene_biotype:protein_coding
 >